Energy-dispersive X-ray spectroscopy: Technological variants

-The excess energy of the electron that migrates to an inner shell to fill the newly created hole can do more than emit an X-ray.
+The excess energy of the electron that migrates to an inner shell to fill the newly created hole can result in more than the emission of an X-ray.
 Often, instead of X-ray emission, the excess energy is transferred to a third electron from a further outer shell, prompting its ejection.
 This ejected species is called an Auger electron, and the method for its analysis is known as Auger electron spectroscopy (AES).

 X-ray photoelectron spectroscopy (XPS) is another close relative of EDS, utilizing ejected electrons in a manner similar to that of AES.
 Information on the quantity and kinetic energy of ejected electrons is used to determine the binding energy of these now-liberated electrons, which is element-specific and allows chemical characterization of a sample.

 EDS is often contrasted with its spectroscopic counterpart, wavelength dispersive X-ray spectroscopy (WDS).
 WDS differs from EDS in that it uses the diffraction of X-rays on special crystals to separate its raw data into spectral components (wavelengths).
 WDS has a much finer spectral resolution than EDS.
 WDS also avoids the problems associated with artifacts in EDS (false peaks, noise from the amplifiers, and microphonics).

 A high-energy beam of charged particles such as electrons or protons can be used to excite a sample rather than X-rays.
 This is called particle-induced X-ray emission or PIXE.